Tabu (2012 film): Plot

-Flashback: The story of Aurora's life, told by Gian-Luca Ventura in voice over.
-This part takes place shortly before the Portuguese Colonial War began.

-In 1960s Portuguese Africa, Aurora and her husband live together near the Tabu Mountain.
+Gian-Luca, in voiceover, narrates the story of Aurora's life in 1960s Portuguese Africa.
+Aurora and her husband live together on their tea farm on the slopes of Mount Tabu.
 She is a skilled hunter, never missing a shot.
-She owns a small crocodile, a gift from her husband, which moves around the house as a pet.
+She owns a small crocodile, a gift from her husband, which she keeps as a pet.

 One day, the animal runs away.
 The pregnant Aurora finds it in Ventura's house, where they consummate their existing mutual attraction; a passionate and dangerous love affair ensues.
 Gian-Luca confides in his friend, Mario, about the affair.
 Mario demands that Gian-Luca end the affair and when he is ignored, the two start fighting.
 The heavily pregnant Aurora picks up a revolver and shoots and kills Mario.
 She later gives birth to a girl.
+Mario's killing by Aurore is covered up and linked to a guerilla group as pretext to ignite the Portuguese Colonial War.
+Aurora sends Gian-Luca a final latter.
 Two days later, Gian-Luca leaves Africa for good.
+He moves to India where, 10 years later, he hears of the death of Aurora's husband.
+Gian-Luca moves to Lisbon and makes his address known to Aurora, but does not receive a reply and decides not to pursue her.
+Gian-Luca explains that he respected Aurora's wishes and burned her final letter, asking him to leave Africa and expressing her guilt for the murder of Mario.